Pisces-Project/Pisces-Geometry/docs/source/reference/theory/coordinate_theory.rst

 Defining a Coordinate System
 ----------------------------

-A coordinate system in Pisces-Geometry is defined by a smooth, invertible mapping from a set of curvilinear coordinates to Cartesian space:
+A coordinate system in PyMetric is defined by a smooth, invertible mapping from a set of curvilinear coordinates to Cartesian space:

 .. math::